 Because of these costs and the issue of continual maintenance, researchers have pioneered a new way to repair steel girders under bridges using Ultra-High Performance Concrete (UHPC).

 Bridge Repair Using UHPC

 In the new method, instead of cutting away the corroded steel area and welding on a new piece of steel to the girder, the corroded steel area is encased with UHPC.
 A UHPC panel is bonded to the girder using headed shear studs, which are welded to portions of the web and flange that are not corroded.

 This repair method creates a secondary load path for the stress on the girder.
 It also enhances the girder’s structural capacity.
 Most importantly for policymakers and municipalities, this repair method is remarkably cheaper and less labor intensive, results in fewer disruptions to traffic, and provides more long-lasting support for the bridge.

 UHPC is a new family of concrete that offers enhanced performance characteristics.
 Not only is it easy to apply, but UHPC also has a high early strength and a proven level of durability that goes well beyond conventional concrete.
 It has enhanced crack resistance and can withstand fatigue for many years longer than traditional materials.

 UHPC is currently being considered for a variety of infrastructure applications, including highway infrastructure repair, bridge deck overlays, precast concrete piles, seismic retrofitting of bridges and other structures, security and blast protection projects, and general construction projects.

-To learn more about UHPC and how you can apply it to your project, contact us at UHPC Solutions North America today.
+To learn more about UHPC and how you can apply it to your project, contact us today.